yramachers/SensitivityModule/README.md

 reco.gamma_hits_xwall;
 reco.gamma_hits_gveto** :
 Vectors corresponding to each reconstructed gamma in the event, starting from the most energetic and decreasing in energy order.
 For each one, if the FIRST (in time) hit for that gamma was in the specified wall, it will be true, otherwise false.
 (Therefore, for each entry number, only 1 of these three should be true).

-**reco.electron_hits_mainwall;
-reco.electron_hits_xwall;
-reco.electron_hits_gveto** :
-Vectors corresponding to each reconstructed electron in the event, starting from the most energetic and decreasing in energy order.
-For each one, if the associated calo hit for that electron was in the specified wall, it will be true, otherwise false.
-(Therefore, for each entry number, only 1 of these three should be true).

 ## Output tuple structure - For simulation only